mb3152/balanced_citer/README.md

 ![Image](https://raw.githubusercontent.com//mb3152/balanced_citer/master/data/race_gender_citations.png?raw=true)

-We only provide the usage of the wikipedia first and last name model from ethnicolr.
-This is mostly because the census model that only uses last names very often guesses that a Black author is with (e.g., Smith).
+We only provide the usage of the wikipedia first and last name model (a) from ethnicolr.
+This is mostly because the census model (b) that only uses last names very often guesses that a Black author is with (e.g., Smith).

 ![Image](https://raw.githubusercontent.com//mb3152/balanced_citer/master/data/dazed_and_confused.png?raw=true)